naubiomech/ExoCode/Documentation/README.md

 #### Modifiers
 Modifiers are used to alter the meaning of varilabe types (e.g., int, double, char) in order to better match the requirements of different circumstances.
 There are 4 type modifiers in C++: Signed, Unsigned, Long, Short.
-It should be noted that you can use combination of modifyers (e.g., Unsigned long int)
+It should be noted that you can use combination of modifyers (e.g., unsigned long int)

 ##### Signed vs Unsigned
 Signed and unsigned modifiers can only be used with int and char data types.